ctharratt/389Rfall2019/week/10/writeup/README.md

 ### Part 2 (45 Pts)

 1) Code in crack.c.
-Basically loops through every potential 4 letter password and hashes it with md5 in attempt to find a hash that has the correct first 2 bytes.
-Do this by calling MD5 on the first 2 bytes like the ledger.c file does, and check that against the first 16 bytes of the ledger file.
-Return the password.
+Basically loops through every potential 4 letter password and hashes it with MD5 in attempt to find a hash that has the correct first 2 bytes.
+I first tried just doing every 2 letter password, but didn't find anything so I added 2 more digits.
+To get the hash, call MD5 on the first 2 bytes of resulting hash from the password like the ledger.c file does, and check that against the first 16 bytes of the ledger file (the hash).
+Return the password if the two hashes are the same.
 Password: `ajTF`.

 2) `CMSC389R-{k3y5p4c3_2_sm411}`